Is Dark Web Monitoring Worth It?

 Cybercriminals Targeting Healthcare Industry Along with Coronavirus-Related Scams

 As headlines focus on coronavirus-related scams, the related healthcare industry also continues to be a top target for cybercriminals.
 This year alone more than 3 million patient records have been exposed, according to Health It Security.
 Top 5 Healthcare Data Breaches This Year 1.
-Health Share of Oregon More than 654,000 patients had their records [...]
+Health Share of Oregon More than 654,000 patients had their [...]

 FBI and Cybersecurity Agency Issue Warning China is Hacking Organizations and Companies Working on COVID-19 Research

 The FBI and Cybersecurity and Infrastructure Security Agency have issued a warning that China is attempting to hack the networks of U.S. organizations, pharmaceutical companies and health care professionals working on coronavirus vaccines and research.
-The federal agencies called research institutions, companies and others working on the COVID-19 response “prime targets” for Chinese cyberattacks.
-Federal [...]
+The federal agencies called research institutions, companies and others working on the COVID-19 response “prime targets” for Chinese cyberattacks. [...]

 Working From Home?
 Make Sure Your Data is Secure